 Elizabeth Ising is a partner in Gibson Dunn’s Washington, D.C. office and Co-Chair of the firm’s Securities Regulation and Corporate Governance practice group.
 She also is a member of the firm’s Hostile M&A and Shareholder Activism team and Financial Institutions practice group.
 She advises clients, including public companies and their boards of directors, on corporate governance, securities law and regulatory matters and executive compensation best practices and disclosures.
 Representative matters include advising on Securities and Exchange Commission reporting requirements, proxy disclosures, director independence matters, proxy advisory services, board and committee charters and governance guidelines and disclosure controls and procedures.
 Ms. Ising also regularly counsels public companies on shareholder activism issues, including on shareholder proposals and preparing for and responding to hedge fund and corporate governance activism.
 She also advises non-profit organizations on corporate governance issues.

-Ms. Ising is a member of the Society of Corporate Secretaries and Governance Professionals.
+Ms. Ising is Vice Chair of the Proxy Statements and Business Combinations Subcommittee of the Federal Regulation of Securities Committee of the ABA and is a member of the Society of Corporate Secretaries and Governance Professionals.
 She previously served as Chair of the Corporate Finance Committee; Corporation, Finance and Securities Law Section of the District of Columbia Bar as well as a member of the National Advisory Board and co-chair of the Washington, DC chapter of the Women in Law Empowerment Forum.

 Ms. Ising graduated with high honors from the University of North Carolina at Chapel Hill School of Law in 2000.
 She was a member of Order of the Coif and was inducted into the James E. and Carolyn B. Davis Society.
 Ms. Ising was also a published member of the North Carolina Journal of International Law and Commercial Regulation.
 Ms. Ising is admitted to practice in the State of North Carolina and in the District of Columbia and is a member of Gibson, Dunn & Crutcher’s Global Diversity Committee.